manishalal145/PythonChallenge/README.md

 ![Vote Counting](Images/Vote_counting.png)

-* In this challenge, we are tasked with helping a small, rural town modernize its vote counting process.
+* In this challenge, I'm tasked with helping a small, rural town modernize its vote counting process.

 * The data analysed is election_data.csv(PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 We created a Python script that analyzes the votes and calculates each of the following: